MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

     - [Git repository](/azure/devops/user-guide/plan-your-azure-devops-org-structure#structure-repos-and-version-control-within-a-project).
 If you connected to GitHub using a scoped token, you can only connect to that repository.
     - Branch (Select an existing branch using the drop-down menu, or select **+ New Branch** to create a new branch.
 You can only connect to one branch at a time.)
-    - Folder (Select an existing folder in the branch or enter a name to create a new folder.
-If you don’t select a folder, content is created in the root folder.
+    - Folder (Type in the name of an existing folder or enter a name to create a new folder.
+If you leave the folder name blank, content will be created in the root folder.
 You can only connect to one folder at a time.)

 :::image type="content" source="./media/git-get-started/github-connect-branch.png" alt-text="Screenshot to GitHub connection.":::